 In beekeeping, some details can be specific to your local area.
-And the nature of beekeeping means that you'll be most successful if you have strong local resources to draw on: someone to come check your hive or help you find your queen if needed, for example.
-Reach out and find your local beekeeping association.
-Go to meetings.
+The nature of beekeeping means that you'll be most successful if you have strong local resources to draw on: someone to come check your hive or help you find your queen if needed, for example.
+Reach out and find your local beekeeping association and go to meetings.
 Some associations offer mentors who can be invaluable in helping you during your first season.

 Learn How to Set Up Your Beehive

 To keep bees, you need a beehive.
 In the wild, bees build their own hive, usually in a hollow tree trunk or another sheltered place, but it can be anywhere.
 As a backyard beekeeper, you will provide a man-made hive for your bees so you can help maintain the colony and easily harvest the honey.